Jay Cooke: Financier of the Civil War

-Radical Republicans

-In the Republican Party nominating process of 1868, which eventually saw Ulysses S. Grant as the Republican party standard-bearer, Cooke backed his friend Chase, who had become Chief Justice of the U.S. Supreme Court and was running as a Radical Republican.

 Northern Pacific Railway

-After the war, Cooke became interested in the development of the northwest, and in 1870 his firm financed the construction of the Northern Pacific Railway.
-Cooke fell in love with Duluth, Minnesota, and decided he must make it successful, a "new Chicago".
-To this end he began purchasing railways with the dream of reaching the Pacific to bring goods through Duluth into the Great Lakes shipping system and on to the markets of Europe.
-In advancing the money for the work, the firm overestimated its capital, and at the approach of the Panic of 1873 it was forced to suspend operations.
+Cooke moved to Duluth, Minnesota after purchasing land, particularly in Carlton and St. Louis counties, mostly through agricultural college scrip.
+He saw the lakes as a link to a "Western Empire" and wanted to make it a "new Chicago."
+He bought bonds for the Lake Superior and Mississippi Railroad, part of the Northern Pacific Railway and secured an interest in the Western Land Association with the intent of uniting Lake Superior and the Mississippi, as well as reaching European markets through the Great Lakes.
+He believed the lumber industry would be furthered by the road which lay through hundreds of miles of white pine and hundreds more of bare prairie for settlers.
+The line was completed in 1870.
+Along with encouraging the Duluth lumber industry, Cooke built a grain elevator to store grain while the Great Lakes were icebound.
+Cooke's investments brought other lumbermen to the area to purchase blocks of timber.
+However, in advancing the money for the work (especially on the railway), the firm overestimated its capital, and at the approach of the Panic of 1873 it was forced to suspend operations.
 Cooke himself was forced into bankruptcy.
 Jay Cooke was heavily involved in financial scandals with the Canadian government and caused the Prime Minister John A. Macdonald to lose his office in the 1873 election.
 Cooke's shares in the Northern Pacific Railway were purchased for pennies on the dollar by George Stephen and Donald Smith, who then finished building the Canadian Pacific Railway.

 In the mid-1860s, Cooke had taken his son-in-law, Charles D. Barney, into the firm.
 After Jay Cooke & Company collapsed in the 1873 panic, Barney reorganized the firm as Chas.
 D. Barney & Co.
 Jay Cooke, Jr.—Cooke's son and Barney's brother-in-law—joined the new firm as a minority partner.

 By 1880, Cooke had met all his financial obligations, and through an investment in the Horn Silver Mine in Utah, had again become wealthy.
 He died in the Ogontz (now Elkins Park) section of Cheltenham Township, Pennsylvania, on February 16, 1905.